unil-lettres/lumieres-lausanne-2025/docs/en/facsimile-user-guide.md

 2. Verify JavaScript is enabled in your browser
 3. Try another browser (Chrome, Firefox, Safari, Edge)

-### Display Issues on Mobile

-**Solutions:**
-- On small screens, use text-only or facsimile-only mode
-- In landscape orientation, you'll have more space for split mode
-- Use pinch-to-zoom on mobile

 ---

 ## Usage Tips